MicrosoftDocs/azure-dev-docs/articles/github/connect-from-azure.md

 ### Use the Azure login action

-Use the service principal secret with the [Azure Login action](https://github.com/Azure/login) to authenticate to Azure.
+Authenticate to Azure using the service principal secret with the [Azure Login action](https://github.com/Azure/login).

 In this workflow, you authenticate using the Azure login action with the service principal details stored in `secrets.AZURE_CREDENTIALS`.
 For more information about referencing GitHub secrets in a workflow file, see [Using secrets in a workflow](https://docs.github.com/actions/security-guides/using-secrets-in-github-actions#using-secrets-in-a-workflow) in GitHub Docs.